-I made Coconut Mango Chicken and placed it right on top of it (pictured below).
+I made Baked Coconut Mango Chicken and placed it right on top of it (pictured below), and it was amazing!

 Though not a true dessert, when you're left with just that mango sauce and the Coconut Cilantro Rice, it's a bit reminiscent of Mango Sticky Rice, and is just sweet enough to satisfy a sweet tooth.